Updated April 2017

 Our Top Pick in this test is an unlikely standout.
 The Spyder Leader

-only wowed our testers with its style and loose comfort.
+only really wowed our testers with its style and loose comfort.
 In these categories, the Leader is unequaled.
-However, elsewhere in the test, and not unlike our Editors' Choice, the Leader delivered consistent results.
-The true value of the Spyder comes in its design.
-This is a fully insulated, synthetic shell jacket.
-Synthetic jackets from other companies play "second fiddle" to a top-of-the-line down insulated model.
+Elsewhere in the test and not unlike our Editors' Choice, the Leader delivered consistent results.
+The true value of the Spyder comes in its purpose-built design.
+This is a fully insulated, high-end, synthetic shell jacket.
+From other companies, the synthetic jackets in their lineups play "second fiddle" to a top-of-the-line down insulated model.
 For the synthetic jacket, other companies "dumb down" all the attributes of the jacket.
-With the Leader, Spyder keeps everything top-of-the-line but insulates with synthetic.
-For users prone to wetness in their ski jacket, the Leader is our Top Pick.
-If you sweat a lot, or ski day after day in wet climates like coastal Washington and BC or the Northeastern USA, but need a top-end jacket, check out the Spyder Leader.
+With the Leader, Spyder keeps everything top-of-the-line but insulates with synthetic insulation.
+In this way, for those users particularly prone to wetness in their ski jacket, the Leader is our Top Pick.
+If you sweat a lot, or ski hard, day after day, in super wet climates like coastal Washington and BC or the Northeastern USA, but need a top end jacket, check out the Spyder Leader.

 Top Pick Shell-Only Jacket